aolear1/verilog-audio-chip/README.md

 # Project Description
 This project is fleshed out to be a modernized NES-like audio chip.
 Many of the design choices are made with the NES APU in mind while adding a bit (lot) more control.
-I am creating this prohject to simply add a cool space invaders shoot sound to a space invaders game i ported to the DE1SOC running on a M68k softcore.
-While I could save audio files to ROM and read from them, that lacked the bit of spice I have been adding for other features such as color.
+I am creating this project to simply add a cool space invaders shoot sound to a space invaders game I ported to the DE1SOC running on a M68k softcore.

 The original NES APU docs are [here](https://www.nesdev.org/wiki/APU).
-Also credit to the Terasic starter programs that can be found on their website for their audio initialization files to set up the WM8731 audio CODEC chip.
-I also included a simple file to send the audio bitstream to the audio codec.
+Credit to the Terasic starter programs that can be found on their website for their `I2C_AV_Config.v` audio initialization file to set up the WM8731 audio CODEC chip .
 # Pulse Channel – Verilog Audio Synth Core

 This module implements a **pulse (square wave) generator** with full **ADSR envelope control**, **frequency sweep**, **stereo panning**, and customizable **duty cycles**, designed for retro 8-bit sound synthesis.
 It's intended as part of a larger audio chip project.